XMF Cookbook

 addPrimaryKey($table, $column)

 Queue instruction needed to add new primary key definition ($column) for $table to the work queue.
 The $column string may be a single column name or a comma separated list of column names.
-A primary key must be unique.
+A must be unique.

 Returns true on success, or false on error.
 Additional information may be available using getLastError() and getLastErrNo().